iLVL-Key/FFXI/addons/Informer/readme.md

 ## Changelog

+Version 5.1.1
+- Temporary fix for Windower get_info().moon_phase bug.
+Determines moon phase based on moon percent, waiting for the percent to update after addon load to determine which direction the moon phase is going (waxing or waning).

 Version 5.1
 - Added right_align options for Sub1 and Sub2 Bars.
 (Main Bar can still be right aligned using the flags/right option)